alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 This exercise has taught me a lot about the kinds of interfaces I'm trying to build in [somewhat more practical domains](https://alexanderpetros.com/triptych/).
 For certain kinds of relationships, logic programming is by far the most concise and expressive programming system I've ever used.

-To understand why, let's talk about Pokemon.
+To understand why, let's talk about Pokémon.

-## Pokemon basics
+## Pokémon basics

-Pokemon is a video game series/multimedia franchise/lifestyle brand set in a world where humans live alongside a menagerie of colorful animal characters.
+Pokémon is a video game series/multimedia franchise/lifestyle brand set in a world where humans live alongside a menagerie of colorful animal characters.

-"Pokemon" is both the name of the franchise and the generic term for the animal characters themselves, which all have their own individual species names.
+"Pokémon" is both the name of the franchise and the generic term for the animal characters themselves, which all have their own individual species names.
-There are over a thousand distinct species of Pokemon, from Bulbasaur ([#1](https://bulbapedia.bulbagarden.net/wiki/Bulbasaur_(Pok%C3%A9mon))) to Pecharunt ([#1025](https://bulbapedia.bulbagarden.net/wiki/Pecharunt_(game))).
+There are over a thousand distinct species of Pokémon, from Bulbasaur ([#1](https://bulbapedia.bulbagarden.net/wiki/Bulbasaur_(Pok%C3%A9mon))) to Pecharunt ([#1025](https://bulbapedia.bulbagarden.net/wiki/Pecharunt_(game))).

 <figure>
   <div class="inline-figure">